NASADatanauts/PaleBlueDot/story/story.md

 What the Pale Blue Dot project needed was a much less common feature, called a _CDN push zone_.
 The only service found (middle of 2017) that offered this feature was [MaxCDN](https://www.maxcdn.com/).
 A MaxCDN push zone gives you the option to directly upload your files to a server which is then synced out to the distribution network.
 So even the first user gets serviced fast and the assets never get cleared like caches on a pull zone.

+Having the huge images and the optimized JSON file in a Content Distribution Network (updated and pushed every night) maximally optimized the download speed of assets, for every user, anywhere in the world.
+The download times of images went *below*  0.5 sec (for users with a gigabit internet) which gives a smooth user experience navigating between any of the Earth images.
+This would have been impossible with the NASA provided API.

+6. **Scripts for MaxCDN**

-To serve the images from a MaxCDN push zone the following scripts were implemented and added to our own server (an Amazon Web Services virtual machine):
+To serve the images and the JSON file from a MaxCDN push zone the following scripts were implemented and added to our own server (an Amazon Web Services virtual machine):

 a.
 A [Bash script that downloads](https://github.com/NASADatanauts/PaleBlueDot/blob/master/backend-scripts/download-images-for-day.sh) all new images daily.